lazy-snorlax/chirpy_go/README.md

 # Chirpy

-Chirpy is a simplified Twitter clone.
+Chirpy is a Twitter clone that's been simplified.
 It is built using Go and is a full CRUD application API.